lsmithso/skcmd/README.txt

 call handle - Place an outbound call to the user with handle.
 Handle is the Skype id printed in the 1st column of the 'contacts' command.

-help - A breif help message.
+add_contact  - Sends an authz requests to handle search = Search for a Skype user chat - chat to to the user with handle. help - A breif help message.